Our passion for training dogs is unmatched as is our belief that trained dogs have immeasurable uses.

 They are currently running four dogs to meet demands.
 Rock Star Rudy, Cross Eyed Willy, Jill and Jazzy.
 All Labrador Retrievers

-Lori, and Jack are certified through Wayne Booth’s K9 University & are members of the North American Canine Pest Inspectors where we certify once a year.
+Lori, and Jack are certified through Wayne Booth’s K9 University & are members of the North American Canine Pest Inspectors where they certify once a year.
 They also continually train with one of the top scent detection trainers in the Country.

-Lori and Jack are available by appointment to search your house or company building for bed bugs (cost is based on the size of the house and length of time it takes the dogs to search it).
+Lori and Jack are available by appointment to search your house or company building for bed bugs (cost is based on the size of the facility and length of time it takes the dogs to search it).
 In addition, the two of them also train and place dogs with handlers for their own bed bug businesses. .
 The cost to receive one of the trained bed bug sniffing dogs is $10,000 – $12,000 depending on the initial cost of acquiring the dog before training.
-For more information on purchasing a bed bug detection dog, or to find out more about Lori and Jack’s services, please email them at email@example.com or firstname.lastname@example.org
+For more information on purchasing a bed bug detection dog, or to find out more about Lori and Jack’s services, please email them at firstname.lastname@example.org or email@example.com

 Lori is available for obedience classes, private lessons, facility program design, meet & greets, and other events.
 You can email Lori at firstname.lastname@example.org